swcarpentry/python-novice-inflammation/_episodes/06-func.md

         print('Seems OK!')
 ~~~
 {: .language-python}

+Did we forget the [return statement]({{ page.root }}/reference/#return-statement)?
+We didn't.
+It's just that not all functions need to send a result back to the caller.

 Notice that rather than jumbling this code together in one giant `for` loop,
 we can now read and reuse both ideas separately.